edwardsharp/wild_ai_adventure/README.md

+# a wild ride with claude

+this repo is mostly all ai-generated code. mostly a wild adventure staring into the llm abyss. 😎 it's both frightening and thrilling.

+i started with a browser passkey demo from [webauthn-rs](https://github.com/kanidm/webauthn-rs/tree/master/tutorial/server/axum)

+but then ...well i just kept lobbing prompts and claude kept pumping out code. i burned all my 10-dollar-a-month credits real quick. i'm also currently $28.16 deep in premium credit usage. 💸

+if you're curious i tried to log all the prompts over in [docs/prompts.md](docs/prompts.md) 😳

+lolol, are we cooked??

+everything below is what claude ai though should be in the root README:

 # Axum WebAuthn Server with Invite Codes

 This demonstrates using Axum as the backend for a WebAuthn authentication system with invite code functionality and comprehensive configuration management.